ldtteam/MinecoloniesWiki/source/systems/worker.md

 | Diamond       | 15 - 99     | 4 - 5       |

 ## Traits

-When hiring a worker, you will see the best traits for the worker to have in order for them to level up at a faster rate.
-The best traits for the job you are hiring for will be in green (primary) and yellow (secondary) to help you decide which is the best worker for that job.
+When hiring a worker at a hut, the primary trait used in that work will be highlighted in **green**, and the secondary trait in **yellow**, to help you decide which citizen is the best worker for the job.

 ![Traits](../../assets/images/misc/traits.png)

-There is a formula for this: Primary Trait * 2 + Secondary Trait * 1 = Rate of Leveling Up.
+These skills affect how fast the worker levels up.
+The formula is Primary Trait * 2 + Secondary Trait * 1 = Rate of Leveling Up.

-For example, if Adaptability is the primary trait and Athletics secondary, and the worker assigned has Adaptability 29 and Athletics 16, then (29x2)+(16x1)=74.

-That means that this worker will be able to level up *74* times faster!
+For example, if Adaptability is the primary trait and Athletics secondary, and the worker assigned has Adaptability 29 and Athletics 16, then (29x2)+(16x1)=74.That means that this worker will be able to level up *74* times faster!

 <br>

-Here's a chart of all the jobs and their traits, from sikri(#2346) on [Discord](https://discord.minecolonies.com).
+A chart of all the jobs and their traits, from sikri(#2346) on [Discord](https://discord.minecolonies.com).
 <br>
 <br>
 <img src="../../assets/images/misc/jobsandskills.png" alt="Jobs and Skills" />